cynic-net/pactivate/README.md

 Developer Notes
 ---------------

+The test scripts are under `tscript/`; these can be run individually or all run in sequence for a default set of test images using the top-level `Test` script.
+The test scripts are summarised below.

-The tests are run with the `Test` script which sets up a Docker image and runs the tests in a container.
-You may be prompted for your sudo password to run Docker; if you don't want to use `sudo` you can create a `.no-sudo` file in the same directory.
+Some tests are run in a Docker container to ensure that `pactivate` does not accidentally use an existing installation of `pip` or `virtualenv`.
+For these you may be prompted for your sudo password in order to run Docker as root.
+If you don't want to use `sudo` you can create a `.no-sudo` file in base directory of the project (repo).
 See below for more information on this.

-Options to `Test` must appear before any base image names.
-They are:
+### Test Scripts

+* `tscript/pactivate-test-docker` uses data files under `tscript/docker-data/`
+  to set up a Docker image and run the `pactivate` tests within a container.
+  It requires a single argument giving the name of the image on which to base the test image, e.g., `debian:11`. options.

+* `tscript/pae-test` tests the `pae` program; this does not require Docker.

+All test scripts also have the following optional arguments, that must appear before any required arguments.
+Inapplicable optional arguments for a particular test script (e.g., `-i` for `pae-test`) are ignored.
 - `-q`: Quiet mode.
 Produces significantly less output, but can make identifying problems more difficult.
 - `-i`: Interactive mode.
 When the tests exit (whether via successful completion or a failure) a shell is started in the test container.
 This allows for interactive investigation of problems or simply playing with the script.

-The tests are run in a Docker container to ensure that `pactivate` does not accidentally use an existing installation of `pip` or `virtualenv`.

 ### Implementation Notes and Gotchas